 Cultural factors are important to keep in mind, since some cultural norms for one group of people may seem like OCD symptoms to others.
 Certain beliefs and practices should be understood, and therapists must be sensitive not to try to change what are diverse practices of someone’s culture and religion.
 A subtype of OCD, scrupulosity, has religious aspects to the obsessive fears and normal religious practices may be transformed into OCD rituals.

-What Causes OCD to Get Worse?
+What Can Make OCD Get Worse?

 A number of personal and environmental factors can cause OCD to get worse.
 If someone experiences new stress, trauma, or anxiety, these issues can exacerbate pre-existing OCD.
-Other times, OCD can make OCD worse.
-The condition tends to reinforce itself, so the more someone performs compulsions the more they feel the need to do so in the future.
+Other times, OCD can make OCD worse: The condition tends to reinforce itself, so the more someone performs compulsions the more they feel the need to do so in the future.
 Without intervention, OCD may become much worse over time.

 Determining if you have OCD can be tricky, because many people have some level of obsessions and compulsions but would not meet the diagnostic criteria for OCD since the severity of their experiences isn’t interfering with their ability to function.